- Having your dogs and cats spayed or neutered will help them live longer, healthier lives.

 For any anesthetic procedure, your pet is fasted the night before surgery.
 Food is to be withheld after 8 pm the night before, but water is permitted up until the check-in time.

-While your pet is under anesthesia we will clip the nails, clean the ears and express the anal sacs (all complimentary services).
+While your pet is under anesthesia we will clip the nails (complimentary service).
 After your pet’s surgery, he/she will be carefully observed during recovery from the anesthesia.
 When you come in to pick-up your pet, we will go over all your instructions for home and you will be sent with pain medication for your pet, and a hand-out for your pet’s home care.
 The sutures are dissolvable and surgical glue is used on the outer layer of skin, so there is usually no need to come back with your pet.

 Our pets feel post-surgical pain just like we do and we know that pain is a major deterrent to proper healing.
 At the Ballston Spa Veterinary Clinic, we take pain management seriously.
 All Spay and Neuter patients receive both Opioid and Anti-Inflammatory pain injections before surgery and an Anti-Inflammatory pain medication will be sent home with your pet.
 We want your pet to be pain-free after surgery as much as you do.